AnonymousTechInc/.github/profile/README.md

 - Who are we?

-This is new Russo-Serbian startup
+This is new Serbian startup

 - What we make?